 Next door, Christina and Andrew Cyhan have opened Homestyle to Go and Crest Gourmet — a catering company and takeout restaurant specializing in wholesome meals prepared daily.
 Their menu offers sandwiches and wraps, gourmet burgers, and quinoa bowls.
 (It probably wasn’t a good idea to look at it while hungry.)
 They also have kombucha on tap!

-The Sandwitch Shop on Route 109 across from South Jersey Marina has closed.
-To date, no one new has set up shop.
+The Sand Witch Shop on Route 109 across from South Jersey Marina has closed.
+Beef Jerky Outlet has opened in its place.

 Up on the beachfront, Nick Filet is opening a new location in Sunglass Menagerie’s old location next to Coffee Tyme.
 Their signature sandwich is ⅓ pound of filet on a kaiser roll.
 And assuming their Pennsylvania location’s menu gives an accurate prediction of what they’ll offer in Cape May, they’ll also be serving lobster rolls and grilled cheese.